 The bottom line: design the system, then build the gummy

-The most reliable vegan gummy launches come from treating the product as a complete system-formula, process, and packaging working together.
-The teams that win in this category focus on repeatable controls: targeting water activity, dialing in pH and solids, standardizing acid addition, validating packaging performance, and confirming stability under realistic conditions.
+The most reliable vegan gummy launches treat the product as a complete system: formula, process, and packaging working together.
+The teams that win in this category focus on repeatable controls—targeting water activity, dialing in pH and solids, standardizing acid addition, validating packaging performance, and confirming stability under realistic conditions.

-If you get those fundamentals right, vegan gummies stop being unpredictable and start behaving like what they should be: a scalable, consistent format that holds up from the first production run through the full shelf life.
+Get those fundamentals right, and vegan gummies stop being unpredictable.
+They become a scalable, consistent format that holds up from the first production run through the full shelf life.